Cyber Security Quiz

 What Your Cyber Insurance Policy Includes

-In its simplest terms, our cyber insurance protects you from the financial implications that you may incur as a result of a cyber attack or incident.
+In its simplest terms, cyber insurance through The Insurance Octopus protects you from the financial implications that you may incur as a result of a cyber attack or incident.
 With one comprehensive policy protecting your computer systems and data.

 A breach of security that results in unintentional or unlawful destruction, loss, alteration, unauthorised disclosure, or access to personal data is referred to as a data breach.
 This encompasses both unintentional and intentional breaches.
 The UK GDPR requires you to notify the people affected directly and as soon as possible, particularly if a breach is likely to result in a high risk to their rights and freedoms.
 Our policies offer support for hacked breaches and accidental loss of data, by covering the subsequent costs including forensic investigations, notifying the relevant parties, credit monitoring support for customers and legal advice.

 Cyber Business Interruption:

 Damage caused by hackers may prevent you from earning an income for a significant period of time.
 As a result, you can face a loss of income and a damaged reputation, both of which can be detrimental to the survival and the success of your business.
 With cover through The Insurance Octopus , there’s compensation available for loss of income following a cyber attack.
 Not only that, but we’ll also source support to help mitigate the damage that has been done to your reputation.